Please Judge My Book By Its Cover

 The heart of Scream Therapy is hope.
 The heart of my three-years-in-the-making book is strength, perseverance, connection, and community.
 The black, coiled heart is a companion for the one that beats so hard in my chest.

-The book is out May 1 from Mansfield Press.
-You can PRE-ORDER it now.
+The book is out now.
+You can order it here.

 My Former Life on a Screen